AxyreDevs/AxyreDevs/README.md

-## Hi there 👋
+## Hi!
+I'm Commonly Go By The Alias "Axolotl"

-- 🔭 I’m currently working on Game Dev
+- I'm currently learning Game Development
+- Software I'm learning to use:
-- 🌱 I’m currently learning Godot
+  - Godot
+  - Blender
+  - Aseprite
+  - Davinci Resolve
-- 😄 Pronouns: He/Him
+  - Cakewalk

-- ⚡ Fun fact: I spent the past 4 years doing game dev on mobile using ItsMagic Engine
+I record down any of my notable creations here in my Github!
+They're all here :D